Michigan Central Station

 Something old, hoping for something new

 City building inspectors have recommended that it be demolished since at least 1994, but such threats stopped in March 2001, that’s when Moroun unveiled a grand plan to restore the station as a cutting edge international trade and customs center.
-That, of course, never happened, and even at the time, some city officials questioned whether Moroun’s real purpose was just to stave off demolition.
+That, of course, never happened, and even at the time, some city officials questioned whether Moroun was just trying to stave off demolition.
 Estimates at the time were that it would cost $110 million to $300 million to restore the station.
 The project never happened.

 On Oct.
 3, 2003, Detroit Mayor Kwame Kilpatrick’s office announced he had selected the building to be renovated into the city’s new police headquarters.
 The waiting room was to become a public space with a restaurant and police museum, and the building, now nearly 100 years old, was found to be structurally sound.
 In his State of the City address on Feb.
 24, 2004, Kilpatrick challenged Detroiters to “dare mighty things” and announced the city had reached an agreement to buy MCS for an undisclosed amount from Moroun.
 The project was to have cost $100 million to $150 million and taken 18 months.